Patrick Wisdom Player Props: Cubs vs. Cardinals

 Patrick Wisdom At The Plate

-- Wisdom has seven doubles, a triple, 17 home runs and 27 walks while hitting .197.
+- Wisdom is batting .192 with seven doubles, a triple, 17 home runs and 28 walks.

-- Wisdom has picked up a hit in 43.3% of his 67 games this season, with more than one hit in 14.9% of those games.
+- Wisdom has picked up a hit in 41.4% of his 70 games this year, with at least two hits in 14.3% of those games.

-- He has hit a home run in 14 games this season (20.9%), leaving the park in 7.1% of his trips to the plate.

-- Wisdom has driven home a run in 18 games this season (26.9%), including more than one RBI in 14.9% of his games and producing three or more of his team's runs on four occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.